skysqlinc/terraform-provider-skysql-beta/docs/index.md

 ---
-page_title: "MariaDB SkySQL Terraform Provider"
+page_title: "SkySQL Terraform Provider"
 description: |-
-   The MariaDB SkySQL Terraform Provider allows database services in MariaDB SkySQL to be managed using Terraform.
+   The SkySQL Terraform Provider allows database services in SkySQL to be managed using Terraform.
 ---

 # SKYSQL-BETA Provider